-The Sigma 30mm f/1.4 DC DN C lens is an entirely new optic purpose-designed for mirrorless cameras, introduced in Sony E, and Micro Four Thirds mounts, followed by Canon EF-M, and L-Mount, and now in 2022 Fujifilm X-mount.
-Used on an MFT camera, it has a 60mm equivalent field of view, while it comes in at around 45mm equivalent when used on a Sony E-mount, Fujifilm X-Mount, L-Mount camera with an APS-C-sized sensor, and 48mm on Canon’s EF-M cameras.
+The effective focal length depends on the camera it is attached too.
+Used on a Micro Four Thirds camera, the 30mm f/1.4 DC DN C gives a 60mm equivalent field of view, while it comes in at around 45mm equivalent when used on Sony E-mount, Fujifilm X-mount, L-Mount cameras with an APS-C-sized sensor, and 48mm on Canon’s EF-M cameras.

 Without having to create an image circle large enough to cover a 35mm full-frame sensor, the Sigma 30mm is relatively small and light, especially when you consider that it has an f/1.4 aperture.
 However, it’s physically somewhat long.
 Optically, the lens is constructed of nine elements in seven groups, with the two rear elements being aspherical.
 These should help provide edge-to-edge sharpness, as well as keep chromatic aberrations to a minimum, if they are visible at all.
 To reduce flare and ghosting, the lens features Sigma’s Super Multi-Layer coating.

 There obviously isn’t much point in an f/1.4 aperture if you have horrible hexagonal bokeh, so sensibly Sigma has employed nine rounded aperture blades to ensure that when the lens is stopped down to f/1.8 and beyond, the out-of-focus areas show nice circular specular highlights and smooth transitions.